department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 [Find out how to apply for VA health care](/health-care/apply/).

-**And, you’ll need to have a premium DS Logon account** (used for eBenefits and MilConnect).
+**And you’ll need to have a premium DS Logon account** (used for eBenefits and milConnect).

 If you don’t have a premium DS Logon account, find out how to create or upgrade an account on eBenefits.<br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/vapii).

-**Note:** We can only share information with participating community care providers who are in our approved trust network.<br>
+**Note:** We can share information only with participating community care providers who are in our approved trust network.<br>
 [See the list of our current partners](https://www.va.gov/VLER/vler-health-your-area.asp).

 </div>